RamuneSodaa/3307Projcet/README.md

-# **College Course Enrollment System**
+# **Course Enrollment System**

 ## **Overview**
-The College Course Enrollment System is a comprehensive C++ application with a GUI, designed to streamline course scheduling and management.
+The Course Enrollment System is a comprehensive C++ application with a GUI, designed to streamline course scheduling and management.
 The system provides functionality for students to enroll in courses and administrators to manage course information efficiently.
 It utilizes the **SFML (Simple and Fast Multimedia Library)** for GUI components and SQLite for database integration.

 ---